Sumedh220122/Content_posting_application/README.md

 ### Step 1: Clone the repository and set up some prerequisites

-First, make sure you have Java and Maven installed.
+First, make sure you have Java, MySQL and Maven installed.
 Then:

 ```bash
 git clone https://github.com/Sumedh220122/Content_posting_application.git